Automatic Transmissions: A Dark Art?

 Here are a few terms we’ll be using.

-Fault Mode, Failsafe, Limp Mode: Many terms that mean your car's onboard computer is expressing concern about the transmission for some reason.
-Generally it causes some kind of indication on the dashboard, such as a flashing cog or the dreaded “PRNDS” light.
-Practically speaking it will often result in your transmission limiting itself to a single forward gear, such as 2nd or 3rd.
+Fault Mode, Failsafe, Limp Mode: These terms mean that your car's onboard computer is expressing concern about the transmission for some reason.
+Generally, it causes some kind of indication on the dashboard, such as a flashing cog or the dreaded “PRNDS” light.
+Practically speaking, it will often result in your transmission limiting itself to a single forward gear, such as 2nd or 3rd.

 "Flaring" or "Slipping" into Gear: When an auto "flares" on a gear change, it has successfully disengaged the previously selected gear, but for whatever reason, it hasn't engaged the next gear’s clutch or clutches in time.
 This most often results in a brief loss of power as the rev counter on your car wheels around toward the red before the clutch finally applies and normal drive resumes.

 Thudding into Gear: This one is fairly self-explanatory.
 If, during a gear change, there’s a disconcerting thud or bang from somewhere in the bowels of your car, usually accompanied by a jerk as the transmission engages the selected gear, that’s what is meant by “thudding” into gear.

 Now that you have some terminology, let’s do some troubleshooting.

 Fault Mode, Failsafe, Limp Mode, Get-Home Mode, Etc.